Getting

 Tribune offered “handsomely furnished rooms, reasonable.”
 At some point next door neighbor William

-Boring purchased the house; perhaps to protect his own property.
+Boring purchased their house, perhaps to protect his own property.

 In

-the meantime No. 168 had changed hands a few times.
+the meantime 168 East 71st Street had changed hands a few times.

 Hawkins sold it in 1902 to P. J. Cuksley, who sold it to Charles S.